 Testing of personality characteristics, symptom levels, intellectual level or functional capacity is sometimes medically necessary to assist with diagnosis and/or treatment planning for behavioral health disorders and/or psychological factors affecting medical conditions.
 In most situations, clinical interviews and brief assessments provide sufficient information for diagnosing behavioral health disorders and determining the most appropriate treatment.
 Self- report tests without need for formal interpretation and report are not considered to be Psychological Testing.
-In those specific situations when a particular battery of psychological instruments may be helpful in addressing a very specific clinical questions, a case- by- case review will involve the following guidelines, since Appendix T of the HealthChoices Behavioral Health Program Standard and Requirements does not include psychological testing medical necessity guidelines.
-Clinical data recorded in the Psychological Testing Prior Authorization Form shall include the referral question, presenting problems, diagnostic impressions, and the purpose for the assessment.
-The following reasons are insufficient for testing requests. (e.g., for "care coordination," "treatment planning", "differential diagnosis", "rule- outs", "clarifying symptoms").
+In those specific situations when a particular battery of psychological instruments may be helpful in addressing very specific clinical questions, a case by case review will involve the following guidelines, since there are no specific Medical Necessity Criteria for psychological testing outlined in Appendix T of the HealthChoices BH Program Standards and Requirements.
+Clinical data in the form of the referral question, presenting problems, diagnostic impressions and the purpose for the assessment is recorded in a Psychological Testing Prior Authorization Form.
+Nonspecific reasons for testing are not acceptable (e.g. for "care coordination", "treatment planning", "differential diagnosis", "rule outs", "clarifying symptoms").